Horse's neck

-A horse's neck is an American cocktail recognised by the IBA, identifiably sporting a long, curling strip of lemon rind.
+A horse's neck is an American cocktail recognised by the International Bartenders Association (IBA), identifiably sporting a long, curling strip of lemon rind.

 Mixture

 It is made with brandy (or sometimes bourbon) and ginger ale, with a long spiral of lemon peel draped over the edge of an old fashioned glass or a highball glass.
 A similar Canadian drink, the rye and ginger, is made with Canadian whisky and ginger ale.

 History

-Dating back to the 1890s, it was a non-alcoholic mixture of ginger ale, ice and lemon peel.
-By the 1910s, brandy, or bourbon would be added for a "horse's neck with a kick" or a "stiff horse's neck".
+Dating back to at least the 1900s, it was a non-alcoholic mixture of ginger ale, ice and lemon peel.
+By the 1910s, brandy, or bourbon would be added for a "horse's neck with a kick" or a "stiff horse's neck."
 The non-alcoholic version was still served in upstate New York in the late 1950s and early 60s, but eventually it was phased out.
 IBA classifies this drink as a long drink.

+Franklin Roosevelt occasionally consumed this drink in its non-alcoholic form.
+According to the head of FDR's Secret Service personal protection detail, “Whenever he [the President] was in a gathering where there was prolonged drinking he would ask for a ‘horse’s neck,’ a drink made of ginger ale, lemon peel, and no alcohol.”